mprizzuto/pseudocode/pseudocode.md

 string, string length

 ## pseudocode
-prompt for string, reference it with variable
+- prompt for string, reference it with variable
-**use single outout statement to produce output**
+- **use single outout statement to produce output**
+- output error if field is empty or whitespace only

 ## tests
 passing case